 Best Golf Courses In Dallas

 Dallas-Fort Worth is known for the Dallas Cowboys, Big Tex, the Stockyards and barbecue.
 It also has an exceptional selection of golf courses from high-end private clubs like Colonial Country Club, Preston Trails and Dallas National, to a collection of municipal golf courses.
-It can be argued that the best golf courses in Dallas are as good as anywhere in the country.
+It can be argued that the golf courses in Dallas are as good as anywhere in the country.

 What makes the DFW area so unique is the variety of not only golf courses, but culture and topography.
 Somewhat sophisticated Big D has a very different feel from the old cattle town of Fort Worth and the smaller cities in between that make up the more region that has more than 6 million people.